pmitros/tsvx/README.md

 TSV is a nice format.
 It's human-readable, very fast to parse, and concise.
 It's possible to process as a streaming format.

-It's also painfully hard to work with due to lack of standardization.
+It's also painfully hard to work with due to lack of standardization and typing.
 Each file requires a different set of heuristics to interpret.
+Those heuristics might break 80GB into a 100GB file, when an oddball case comes up.
+Those heuristics also translate into a tremendous amount of unnecessary ETL work.
+Even importing a TSV/CSV into a spreadsheet causes a dialog to pop up.

 This is a proposal for an enhanced TSV format.
 If this proposal is successful, a spreadsheet would be able to open a MySQL export without prompting the user for help, and pandas would be able to work with both.

-tsvx files are a tab-separated format, with several additions:
+tsvx files are a tab-separated format, where:

 * Columns are statically typed, with declared types, and standardized string escaping, dates, and similar for other data types.